BIS Certification for Footwear Manufacturers

 Note: If you are making more than one product, separate applications must be submitted for each product.

 Two modes of applications are available.

-The trader can apply without getting the products tested from a BIS-recognized laboratory.
+The trader can apply without getting the products tested by a BIS-recognized laboratory.
 The license will be granted after satisfactory inspection and receipt of conforming test reports from BIS-recognized labs.

 Option 2 (simplified procedure)

 It is applicable if BIS recognized lab is available for the product.
-The trader needs to get the products tested from a BIS recognized lab as per the applicable Indian Standard and apply with complete and conforming test reports.
+The trader needs to get the products tested from a BIS-recognized lab per the applicable Indian Standard and apply with complete and conforming test reports.
 The license will be granted after a satisfactory inspection.
-A “verification sample” shall be drawn during the visit and the license will be reviewed after receipt of the verification sample test report.
+A “verification sample” shall be drawn during the visit, and the permit will be reviewed after receipt of the verification sample test report.